daarnolducsd/ep5book/docs/01-week1.md

 However, Brownback and Sadoff (2020) collect grades for all courses a student is enrolled in, not just the courses in the experiment.
 In contrast to the hypothesis above, the authors find student outcomes in the treatment improve **in all courses**.
 This suggests positive spillovers of the treatment.
 Improved performance in one course leads to improved performance in others.
 If students feel overwhelmed by poor grades in one course they may "give up" on the rest of their courses.
 Therefore, a treatment that increases performance in a single course has the scope to increase performance in all courses.

 This analysis shows evidence of positive effects, but only in the short term.
 Our real goal is to improve graduate rates.
 Again, the richness of the data in Brownback and Sadoff (2020) will come in handy here.
 The authors find that students in the treatment are about 2.8 percentage points more likely to transfer to a 4-year university than control students.
 This represents a 28 percent increase in the probability of transferring.
-Overall, this suggests financial incentives to instructors may be a particularly cost-effective way for community colleges to achieve a number of important goals
+Overall, this suggests financial incentives to instructors may be a particularly cost-effective way for community colleges to achieve a number of important goals.

 We have focused on financial incentives for instructors, but maybe providing bonuses for students is even more effective.
 During the experiment, the authors offered free tuition for one summer course (face value of \$400) if they passed the test.
-Interestingly, the authors find this intervention had no impact on student performance
+Interestingly, the authors find this intervention had no impact on student performance.

 To conclude, this paper asks an important question: how can we improve student performance in community colleges?
 In particular, are financial incentives for instructors effective?
 Before this paper, we had no clear answer to this question.
 Prior work focused on other settings and found differing results.
 By running a carefully designed experiment, the authors can convincingly answer this question.
 Financial incentives cannot only increase short-run performance but also increase long-term outcomes, such as overall course completion and transfer rates to 4-year universities.